 The Lions.
 I’m sorry, Detroit.
 The Lions, by the way, had the most draft capital available over this period since if you’re consistently bad, you amass a lot of draft capital.
 It’s actually amazing that Matt Millen was able to be this bad and hold onto his job for seven years.
 With respect to 2005, I’m a Vikings fan so I thank my lucky stars that Matt Millen had such a bad 2005 draft that he covered up for the Vikings drafting Troy Williamson AND Erasmus James in the first round.
 Though, sadly, the draft was not the most embarrassing event for the Vikings in 2005.

 Otherwise, is anyone else not that surprised by the teams on this list?
 While the Ravens had some success and have the eighth-highest win percentage in the NFL over this period, they had some off years.
-The Dolphins struggled in the much-heralded Jay Fiedler era, understandably consider their hangover from Dan the Man.
+The Dolphins struggled in the much-heralded Jay Fiedler era, understandably considering their hangover from Dan the Man.
 If you want a good laugh, take a look at the starting QBs for the Dolphins between Dan Marino and Ryan Tannehill.
 It’s quite hilarious.